My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Wired Dial-UP modem

-ADSL internet
+ADSL Internet

-Now in many villages and towns - this is the only and most common option for cable Internet.
+Now in many villages and towns this is the only and most common option for cable Internet.

 Ethernet (twisted pair)

-Optical fiber to the cottage
+Optical fiber to the dacha

-Wireless Internet in the country
+Wireless Internet at the dacha

 • most often this is a lower speed compared to a wired connection (although now the transmission speed over wireless networks is constantly increasing);

-In general there is two main wireless methods connections to the world wide web:
+In general there is two main wireless methods connections to the World Wide Web:

-• through networks of mobile operators;
+• through networks of mobile telecom operators;

 • via data satellites.